DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ---
 sidebar_label: DHTMLX MCP server
-title: Connect AI tools to DHTMLX To Do List with MCP
+title: DHTMLX To Do List MCP server keeps AI answers accurate
-description: Connect AI coding assistants to live DHTMLX To Do List documentation via the MCP server.
-Covers tasks, subtasks, projects, priorities, and the REST backend.
+description: Tasks, subtasks, projects, priorities, and REST sync in DHTMLX To Do List all stay current for AI assistants through the MCP server.
 ---

-# Connect AI tools to DHTMLX To Do List with MCP
+# DHTMLX To Do List MCP server: docs that stay current for AI

 DHTMLX To Do List looks like a simple checklist on the surface, but it packs in [nested subtasks](guides/task_operations.md#adding-a-new-task), [priority hotkeys](/#prioritizing-a-task), [drag-and-drop reordering](guides/configuration.md#drag-n-drop), [hashtag-based filtering](guides/inline_editing.md#hashtags), and a REST backend that chains through the [event bus](api/internal/setnext_method.md).
-When an AI assistant answers from stale training data instead of querying the DHTMLX MCP server, it tends to invent method signatures such as [`copyTask()`](api/methods/copytask_method.md) or [`indentTask()`](api/methods/indenttask_method.md), misplace event payloads, or suggest [`taskShape`](api/configs/taskshape_config.md) options that no longer exist.
+Skip the MCP server and an assistant falls back on stale training data: it invents method signatures for [`copyTask()`](api/methods/copytask_method.md) or [`indentTask()`](api/methods/indenttask_method.md) that don't match the real API, misplaces event payloads, or reaches for [`taskShape`](api/configs/taskshape_config.md) options that no longer exist.

-That's where the DHTMLX MCP server helps: it gives the assistant direct access to the live To Do List documentation before it answers.
+That's where the DHTMLX MCP server helps: it lets the assistant check the live To Do List documentation before it answers.
 Point it at [task operations](guides/task_operations.md), [multiselection and bulk actions](guides/multiselection.md), the [REST backend integration](guides/working_with_server.md), or [task and project configuration](guides/configuration.md), and the assistant retrieves the current API surface instead of guessing.

-#### MCP endpoint
+**MCP endpoint**

 ~~~jsx
 https://docs.dhtmlx.com/mcp